atomizejs/atomizejs.github.com/install.markdown

     * [cereal.js](https://github.com/atomizejs/cereal/blob/master/lib/cereal.js)
     * [atomize.js](https://github.com/atomizejs/atomize-client/blob/master/lib/atomize.js)

 * Server.
-Currently, the only AtomizeJS server is written in JavaScript for NodeJS.
+Currently, the AtomizeJS server is written in JavaScript for NodeJS.
 You should be able to install it with nothing more than `npm install atomize-server`.

 # Repositories